Are high or low morning glucose levels normal?

 When you think of sleep, you may think of complete rest and that the systems in your body shut down.
-However, sleep is a complex process that involves various stages and functions including glucose and energy metabolism, all controlled by the circadian rhythm.
-(1)
+However, sleep is a complex process that involves various stages and functions including glucose and energy metabolism, all controlled by the circadian rhythm, which is the internal clock in the body.
+2

 Observing higher or lower glucose levels in the morning can be related to circadian rhythm or lifestyle habits and food choices surrounding sleep.